Open menu

 The most common reasons for a poor LCP for Magento stores:

-• Slow server response times.
+- Slow server response times.
 The issue could occur due to poor web hosting, lack of caching, unoptimized database queries, or API responses that are just taking a while to resolve.
+In this context, it's crucial to also , as efficient database performance is key to reducing server response times and improving overall site speed.

-• Slow resource load times.
-The time it takes to load images, videos, blocks of texts, and other resources may worsen LCP performance.
+- Slow resource load times.
+The time it takes to load images, videos, blocks of text, and other resources may worsen LCP performance.

-• Client-side rendering.
-Many store owners convert their Magento sites into PWAs using client-side JavaScript logic and progressive libraries such as Vue.js or React.js for Magento.
-However, Magento progressive web apps that are mostly rendered on the client-side may affect your LCP as the logic is executed on the front-end.
-Therefore, if you are going to craft a progressive storefront, rely on professional Magento PWA development services to hit all the bases.
+- Client-side rendering.
+Many store owners using client-side JavaScript logic and progressive libraries such as Vue.js or .
+However, Magento progressive web apps that are mostly rendered on the client side may affect your LCP as the logic is executed on the frontend.
+Therefore, if you are going to craft a progressive storefront, rely on professional to cover all the bases.

 2. How to Optimize LCP of Your Magento Store